micahwierenga/css-box-model-and-positioning/readme.md

 }
 ```
 ##### Moving day Activity:
-- Put anything breakable in your blue box - make the padding at least 30px, we don't want anything getting broken!
+- Your blue box is full of breakable objects - make the padding at least 30px, we don't want anything getting broken!
 - Your yellow box is WAY too full.
-Put at least 175 characters in each of them.
+Put at least 175 characters in it.
 Keep in mind - you might have to make your box bigger.

 <!-- CFU: Catch phrase with all four words -->

 <!--10:45 10 minutes -->

-## Taking Up Space using Display - Intro
+## Display

 Our boxes are looking just about ready to move.
 Now, let's learn some CSS tools that can't be used on physical boxes!
 In the CSS box-model, you can further augment how your boxes are laid out with the `display` property.
 It has four main properties: